bastians1172/Reddit-Subreddit-Scraper/README.md

 ## 🤖 Author

-Created for educational purposes by Bastian (mindlayer.site)
+Created for educational purposes by Bastian

 ---